i-MSCP/plugins/incubator/PhpSwitcher/README.md

 The PHP versions provided by the PHP compiler are almost identical to those which are provided by the Debian team.

-For each PHP version, a selected set of Debian patches is applied on upstream source before compiling them.
-Those patches include the following changes:
+For each PHP version, a set of patches is applied on upstream source before compiling them.
+The patches, include the following changes:

 - Multiarch support
 - Usage of libtool as provided by Debian instead of the bundled version
 - Any patch that fix a bug or security issue
+- ...

+The majority of the applied patches were pulled from the Debian php5 source package and adjusted when needed, while some other were created to resolve ftbs issues ( mostly for php5.2 ).
+Patch which were not pulled from Debian php5 sources package are prefixed with the **nxw_** prefix.

 To resume here, a PHP version that is compiled and installed using the PHP compiler is more secure and more appropriate for use on Debian systems than a versions which is compiled manually.